git-moss/DrivenByMossWiki/Open-Sound-Control-(OSC).md

 ### Browser Actions
 * /browser/preset               Activates the browser to browse for presets of the currently selected device
 * /browser/device               Activates the browser to insert a device after the currently selected device
 * /browser/device/after         (same as /browser/device)
 * /browser/device/before        Activates the browser to insert a device before the currently selected device
 * /browser/commit               Commits the current selection in the browser
 * /browser/cancel               Cancels the current browser session
 * /browser/filter/{1-6}/{+,-}   The columns are as follows: 1: Location, 2: Favorites, 3: Creator, 4: Tags, 5: Devices, 6: Category
 * /browser/filter/{1-6}/reset   Resets the filter of the column
-* /browser/preset/{+,-}
+* /browser/preset/{+,-}         Select the next/previous preset
+* /browser/tab/{+,-}            Select the next/previous tab (Devices/Presets/Multisamples/...)

 ### Groups Actions
-* /track/{1-8}/enter    Currently, only works on the selected channel
+* /track/{1-8}/enter
 * /track/parent